 What is Structural Integration?

-Structural Integration (SI), often called Rolfing, is a deep-tissue approach to manual therapy combined with somatic education and movement, that explores the possibility of change in how you use and experience your body.
+Structural Integration (SI), is a deep-tissue approach to manual therapy combined with somatic education and movement, that explores the possibility of change in how you use and experience your body.
 Developed by Ida P. Rolf, Structural Integration systematically addresses your body as a whole, usually following a specific sequence of deep tissue work and sensorimotor education over the course of ten sessions, with each session building upon the previous.
 Each session has specific structural goals which aim to balance and align the body’s structure within the field of gravity through working with the connective tissue, or fascia.

 What is fascia and what is its role in Structural Integration?